 - Children and Adolescents Mental Health Team (CAMHS).

 How are the adults in school helped to work with students with SEN and what training do they have?

 - The SENCo’s job is to support the class teacher in planning for students with SEN.

-- The school has a school development plan, including identified training needs for all staff to improve the teaching and learning of students including those with SEN. This may include the whole school training on SEN issues or to support identified groups of learners in school, such as ASD.
+- The school has a school development plan, including identified training needs for all staff to improve the teaching and learning of students, including those with SEN. This may include the whole school training on SEN issues or support identified groups of learners in school, such as ASD.

 - Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific students.